Require IMS Global Certification

-Ensuring that your educational technology tools are IMS Global Certified is the best way to establish a plug and play ecosystem that allows all of your tools and content to work together.
-If you are just starting out, you should review some of the resources IMS Global has developed to help you know what to ask for from your vendors and what to include in your RFPs.
+Ensuring that your educational technology tools are IMS Global Learning Consortium Certified is the best way to establish a plug-and-play ecosystem that allows all of your tools and content to work together.
+If you are just starting out, you should review the resources IMS Global has developed to help you know what to ask for from your vendors and what to include in your RFPs.
+Also included below are best practices for procurement designed by and for K-12 districts and HED institutions and suggested language for institutions to use requiring suppliers be up-to-date on their IMS Global certifications.
 IMS Global offers assistance to our members who need help or guidance determining their needs.

 Most importantly, you should verify that your products are IMS Global Certified by checking the product directory.

 Sample RFP Language: Statement of Intent to Adopt IMS Global Learning Consortium Standards in a Timely Manner for K-20 institutions to use when guiding suppliers to support the most up-to-date features of LTI Advantage now and as the feature set evolves.

 All resources which are not marked K-12 or HED are suitable for all institutions.

 - Suggested Caliper Analytics Requirements for Institutional RFP & Procurement Agreements: An explanation of language to include in a procurement document and questions to ask suppliers.